 This card specifies the spillway (or weir) characteristics.
-[IUSP] and [IDSP] specify the upstream and downstream segments for the spillway.
+[IUSP] and [IDSP] specify upstream and downstream segments for the spillway.
 Setting [IDSP] to 0 allows the user to spill water and have that water lost from the system.
 The model requires the user to specify a head (h, m) versus flow (Q, m3/s) relationship in the following form for freely flowing conditions:

 Q=α1Δhβ1

 where

+1= empirical parameter

+1= empirical parameter

-1= empirical parameter, 1= empirical parameter, h= Zu-Zsp, m, Zu=upstream head, m, Zsp = the spillway crest elevation, m.
+h= Zu-Zsp, m, Zu=upstream head, m

+Zsp = the spillway crest elevation, m

-And for submerged conditions:Q=α2Δhβ2
+and for submerged conditions

+Q=α2Δhβ2

 where

+2=empirical parameter

+2= empirical parameter

+h= Zu-Zd, m

-2=empirical parameter, 2= empirical parameter, h= Zu-Zd, m, Zu= upstream head, m, Zd = downstream head, m.
+Zu= upstream head, m

+Zd = downstream head, m.

 Submerged conditions are defined when the tailwater depth over the upstream energy head (static head and velocity head) is greater than 0.67.
-Even though negative flow rates are possible using the second equation when the downstream head is greater than the upstream head, these results should be used with caution since rarely are rating curves done for reverse flow.
-The user should ensure a smooth transition between submerged and free flowing conditions by proper choice of model coefficients.
+Even though negative flow rates are possible using the second equation when the downstream head is greater than the upstream head, these results should be used with caution, since rarely are rating curves done for reverse flow.
+The user should ensure a smooth transition between submerged and free-flowing conditions by proper choice of model coefficients.
 See the User Manual Part 2 for further information.

 Setting the spillway location [LATSPC] to DOWN specifies that the spillway is at the downstream end of the segment.
 In this case the water surface elevations are computed based on the right hand side of segment IUSP.
 This water surface elevation is estimated based on the slope of the water surface at IUSP and IUSP-1.
 Also, momentum from the outflow is preserved as in a downstream structure withdrawal.
 If the spillway location [LATPIC] is set to LAT, it is assumed that the outflow is treated as a lateral withdrawal at the segment center elevation.
-In both cases selective withdrawal is used in the computations.
+In both cases, selective withdrawal is used in computations.

 Figure 9 and Figure 10 show the layout of spillways set as a downstream [DOWN] and a lateral [LAT] withdrawal from the upstream segment, respectively.